erroronline1/caro/readme.md

 ### Risk management
 The risk management supports describing risks according to ISO 14971 and in accordance to [DGIHV](https://www.dgihv.org) proposals.

 You are supposed to track a cause and effect, recognize a probability and damage, describe measures, reevaluate probability and damage, do a risk-benefit assessment and define remaining measures.
 The form displays a message whether the risk (before and after measure) passes the acceptance level threshold as defined within [config.ini](#runtime-variables).
+The threshold is the product of probability times damage according to their position within the language files lists for risk.probabilities and risk.damages.
+This method is the most practical way of an algorithmic processing and highlighting of acceptance levels.

 Entries are not persistent but can be exported if desired through the [audit module](#audit).
 Available entries store and display the user name and date of the last edit.